kuzminklk/rebase-token/README.md

 ### Status
-Finished at 90%, tested locally, don't deploy to testnet
+Finished at 90%, tested locally, didn't deployed to testnet

 ### Development Path
 1. Didn't worked.
 Unknown bug, error with Chainlink Local functionality.
 Maybe I will rebuild with Hardhat
 2. Fixed the bug.
 It was issue of latest chainlink-local versions.
 Use beta-version of that instead

 ### To-dos
-- **Rebuild dependences remappings**
 - Rewatch lessons from 29
 - Deploy to testnet